ChristianCasazza/mtadata/READMEs/scripts.md

-# Explaining the Scrupts Folder
+# Explaining the Scripts Folder

 The scripts folder contain some python and node scripts to automate running some key repetitive tasks